bayobands/Blinko-Game/README.md

 ## Setup

-1. Install the Binko-1_0_0-windows.exe file
+1. Download the fitness_tracker_gui.py File

+    Clone or download the file from this repository and save it to a location on your computer.

-2. Run the file
+2. Run the Installer

+    Double-click on the Binko-1_0_0-windows.exe file to launch the installation process.

-3. Have Fun !
+3. Enjoy
+   Once the installation is complete, the game should start automtically.